 - More storage space, because you finally get rid of data that is no longer related to your website (orphaned data).

-- Higher speed because you optimize your WordPress database.
+- Higher speed because you optimise your WordPress database.
 This means that empty rows are deleted from the tables, which saves time when reading them out.

-- More overview in the backend, because you will have far fewer themes, plugins and the like after cleaning out.
-You'll only have what you need for your website to perform well.
+- A better overview in the backend because you will have far fewer themes, plugins and the like after the clean-out.
+All that remains is what you need for your website to perform well.

-- Greater user-friendliness thanks to shorter loading times and faster page response times.
+- Greater user-friendliness thanks to shorter loading times and faster page response.

 - SEO benefits through positive user signals and a faster WordPress.